hectorcorrea/solr-for-newbies/docs/42_solrconfig_xml.md

 Notice that the HTML tokens (`<em>` and `</em>`) that we saw in the highlighting results in  previous section are defined here.

 Although search components are defined in `solrconfig.xml` it's a bit tricky to notice their relationship to request handlers in the config because Solr defines a [set of default search components](https://lucene.apache.org/solr/guide/7_0/requesthandlers-and-searchcomponents-in-solrconfig.html#default-components) that are automatically applied *unless we overwrite them*.

-### Solr-wide configuration

-Despite its name, file `solrconfig.xml` controls the configuration *for our core*, not for the entire Solr installation.
-Each core has its own `solrconfig.xml` file.

-There is a separate file for Solr-wide configuration settings.
-In our Solr installation it will be under `~/solr-7.1.0/server/solr/solr.xml`.
-This file is out of the scope of this tutorial.